Landscape Architecture Programs

 Master of Fine Arts (MFA) 63 units

-The Master of Fine Arts (MFA) provides advanced study to prepare you for a career in Landscape Architecture.
-Coursework emphasizes design studios, collaborative and interdisciplinary methods of design and implementation, sustainability, and advanced digital rendering techniques.
-The program culminates with a thesis project.
+The Master of Fine Arts (MFA) provides an in-depth study in Landscape Architecture.
+Course offerings include design studios, interdisciplinary methods of design and implementation, historical precedents, sustainability, technical knowledge, and digital techniques.
+Students have the flexibility to select courses best suited for their career goals.
+The program culminates with a thesis project in the final year that hones advanced research skills.

 In California, this degree offers a modified path to landscape architecture licensure.
 This program is not LAAB-accredited and may not meet licensure requirements in other U.S. states.